-in vitro mathematical models to describe cellular uptake of compounds with similar physicochemical properties to HCQ namely, weakly basic and lipophilic (Ishizaki et al., 2000; Trapp et al., 2008; Kornhuber et al., 2010; Schmitt et al., 2019).
+Cellular uptake of HCQ is driven primarily through lysosomal ion-trapping due to its weakly basic and lipophilic properties that characterize it as a hallmark lysosomotropic agent.
+HCQ readily diffuses through neutral spaces, but becomes diprotonated in the lysosome, whose acidic environment facilitates accumulation.
+This results in concentrations significantly higher than other compartments within the cell (Duvvuri and Krise, 2005).
+Key mechanisms contributing to pharmacokinetics have been considered and consolidated into in vitro mathematical models to describe cellular uptake of compounds with similar physicochemical properties to HCQ, namely weakly basic and lipophilic (Ishizaki et al., 2000; Trapp et al., 2008; Kornhuber et al., 2010; Schmitt et al., 2019).
 These models assume the cell behaves as a static system of compartments, but recent evidence suggests that lysosomotropic compounds induce changes in the lysosome itself.

 Lysosomes swell in response to chloroquine (CQ) exposure, which is mechanistically and pharmacokinetically similar to HCQ.
-Near clinically relevant doses of CQ have been observed to cause a 3-fold increase in relative lysosomal volume after multiple days of exposure to the drug (King et al., 2016), and recruitment of galectin-3 to sites on these swollen lysosomes, indicating membrane damage (Gallagher et al., 2017).
+Near clinically-relevant doses of CQ have been observed to cause a 3-fold increase in relative lysosomal volume after multiple days of exposure to the drug (King et al., 2016), and recruitment of galectin-3 to sites on these swollen lysosomes, indicating membrane damage (Gallagher et al., 2017).
 In addition to an increase in lysosomal size, an increase in lysosomal number has also been reported in response to a panel of lysosomotropic agents, including CQ, over the course of 4 and 24 hours (Lu et al., 2017).
-This increase in lysosomal number was linked to an increase in nuclear translocation of master lysosomal biogenesis transcription factors TFEB, transcription factor binding to IGHM enhancer 3 (TFE3), and melanocyte inducing transcription factor (MITF).
-TFEB activation of the coordinated lysosomal expression and regulation (CLEAR) network of genes has been described as the master regulation system of lysosomal biogenesis (Settembre et al., 2011, 2012).
-Lysosomotropic agents cause activation of this network by inducing lysosomal stress, and it has been shown to activate with as little as 90 minutes of exposure to CQ (Zhitomirsky et al., 2018).
+This increase in lysosomal number was linked to an increase in nuclear translocation of master lysosomal biogenesis transcription factors, TFEB, TFE3, and MITF.
+TFEB activation of the CLEAR network of genes has been described as the master regulation system of lysosomal biogenesis (Settembre et al., 2012; Settembre et al., 2013).
+Lysosomotropic agents cause activation of this network by inducing lysosomal stress, and has been shown to activate as early as 90 minutes of exposure to CQ (Zhitomirsky et al., 2018).
 The results of lysosomal swelling and TFEB activation by lysosomotropic agents may be linked to their long-term tissue PK.
 Extended dosing of HCQ is characterized by a consistent increase in HCQ concentrations in rat tissue over the course of 3 months of daily dosing.
-In some tissues (spleen, kidney, liver, heart) HCQ concentrations continued to increase out to the latest time point measured (at 7 months) (McChesney, 1983).
-This long-term PK profile is noted by McChesney to be similar to other lysosomotropic drugs, such as chlorpromazine.
+In some tissues (spleen, kidney, liver, heart) HCQ concentrations continued to increase out to the latest timepoint measured at 7 months (McChesney, 1983).
+This long-term PK profile is noted by McChesney to be similar to other lysosomotropic drugs such as chlorpromazine.

-Because of the frequent, high doses of HCQ used in cancer clinical trials, we characterized this lysosomal adaptation response on a cellular level and investigated the extent to which it may influence cellular disposition of the drug.
-The data described herein suggest that baseline cell uptake of HCQ is associated with different baseline lysosomal profiles between cell lines, which were integrated into a lysosome cellular PK mathematical model (Trapp et al., 2008; Kornhuber et al., 2010) to accurately model whole-cell HCQ PK to chemical kinetic equilibrium.
-Small but consistent increases in whole-cell uptake of HCQ over an extended time period were also observed and were attributed to an increasing volume of the lysosomal compartment.
-The in vitro PK profile of HCQ was thus broken up into a short-term kinetic equilibrium portion, within 1 hour of exposure, and a long-term dynamic portion, out to 24 hours of exposure, for all cell lines.
-These data were used in conjunction with observed differences in baseline lysosomal profiles to further characterize the cellular PK of HCQ by accounting for a dynamic lysosomal compartment.
+Due to the frequent, high doses of HCQ used in cancer clinical trials we characterized this lysosomal adaptation response on a cellular level and investigated the extent to which it may influence cellular disposition of the drug.
+The data described herein suggests that baseline cell uptake of HCQ is associated with different baseline lysosomal profiles between cell lines, which were integrated into a lysosome cellular PK mathematical model (Trapp et al., 2008; Kornhuber et al., 2010) to accurately model whole cell HCQ PK to chemical kinetic equilibrium.
+Small, but consistent increases in whole cell uptake of HCQ over an extended time period were also observed, and attributed to an increasing volume of the lysosomal compartment.
+The in vitro PK profile of HCQ was thus broken up into a short-term kinetic equilibrium portion, within 1 hour of exposure, and a long-term dynamic portion, out to 24 hours of exposure for all cell lines.
+This data was used, in conjunction with observed differences in baseline lysosomal profiles, to further characterize the cellular PK of HCQ by accounting for a dynamic lysosomal compartment.